 Chipotle en adobo peppers (in a can), ketchup, honey, soy sauce, and water are literally all you need to make this incredible Chipotle Honey Sauce.
 No foolies!

-In addition to how easy this Honey Chipotle Sauce is, it is most importantly incredibly delicious!
+In addition to how easy this homemade Honey Chipotle Sauce is, it is most importantly incredibly delicious!
 The chipotle en adobo peppers provide a smoky, savory, and fiery base.
 Honey provides that much-needed sweet counterbalance.
-I actually HATE ketchup, but I can’t deny the magic it brings here; it lends sweetness and body, sort of operating as the bridge that brings the two extreme flavors of the sauce together.
+I actually HATE ketchup, but I can't deny the magic it brings here; it lends sweetness and body, sort of operating as the bridge that brings the two extreme flavors of the sauce together.
 The soy sauce punches up the umami and adds saltiness.
 And I like to add just a wee bit of water, using it to swish out the chipotle en adobo residue from the can.

 Jump to: